johan-gorter/autopilot/docs/client.md

 # Client

-Files served to the client are in the public/ folder.
+We use static html files to create the frontend, styled using Bulma css and use vanilla javascript to load json data from the apis.
 All page urls end with .html

-We use static html files to create the frontend, styled using Bulma css and use vanilla javascript to load json data from the apis.
 We also use htmx to split up the html into smaller components.
 This is done using the `hx-get` and `hx-trigger="load"` attribute.
-Common elements like the user-menu can be found in the partials/ folder.
+Common elements like the user-menu can be found in the public/partials/ folder.
 All pages include a consistent navbar.

 # Sitemap